-New SEC Whistleblower Program Rewards Whistleblowers 10-30% of Recoveries
+The SEC Whistleblower Program Rewards Whistleblowers For Reporting Violations of the Securities Laws

-If you choose to blow the whistle on, among other things, violations of the federal securities laws, the attorneys at Bernstein Liebhard LLP will help you report the wrongdoing, and assist you in complying with any regulations adopted by the SEC under the Act.
-Contact Jeffrey M. Haber, Christian Siebott, James Weir or Laurence Hasson for more information.
+If you choose to blow the whistle on violations of the federal securities laws, the attorneys at Bernstein Liebhard will help you navigate the SEC Whistleblower Program to ensure that you comply with the program’s requirements and avail yourself of the program’s anti-retaliation protections.
+Contact Michael S. Bigin or Laurence J. Hasson for more information.